piekay-zz/startster/README.md

 # Startster

-> A Chrome start page designed to be easy to use and customizable
+> A Chrome start page designed to be comfortable and customizable

 ## Features: